gama-learning/GAMA-TOUCHBAR/README.md

 #### Quick Syntax

 The quick syntax toolbar gives you access to all the basic templates you need to build a simple model.
 The orange buttons with two parallel lines || indicate that you have more options to explore, so touch them to see further options.
-You will find:
+In this bar you will find simple templates of:

 - reflex

 - species/ grid

-- action
+- action (various forms of actions)

-- loops
+- loops (various forms of loops)

 - experiment